 When you’ve made a verbal agreement, it’s good practice to follow it up with something in writing.
 Even a quick email stating something like: “This confirms our understanding that you’ll pay $3,000 for 500 widgets to be delivered by next Friday to your plant.
 You are also responsible for freight charges.”
 If there are no objections, you’re in the clear and now have a paper trail in place to prove your lawsuit.
 If you customer does object, it’s better to resolve misunderstandings ahead of time before they cause issues down the road and loss of income for your business.

-At Muller, Muller, Richmond, Harms, & Myers, P.C., our attorneys specialize in debt collection in Michigan.
+At Muller, Muller, Richmond, & Harms, P.C., our attorneys specialize in debt collection in Michigan.
 We can help you build a strategy customized to fit your business needs.
 We want to ensure you receive the best possible outcome in pursuing your case.

 Since 1961, our top-rated lawyers have been dedicated to professionally and aggressively pursuing the money you’re owed in a straightforward, ethical manner.
 With offices in Birmingham and Grand Rapids, we handle claims against debtors located in Michigan, even if you are located out of state or out of the country.